Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 Content size - The total size of content in the repository should not exceed 2 TB.
 Note that several Magnolia clients have successfully run repositories sized 50-200 GB in production over an extended period of time.

 Page moves - A page's position in the site hierarchy determines its URL.
 When the page moves, the URL changes.
 This can have a negative SEO impact.
-Use ato tell search engines that the page was moved.
+Use a permanent redirect to tell search engines that the page was moved.

 To create a page: